 Mert Yeter resides in Istanbul, Turkey.
-He is a software engineer with over 15 years of experience in .NET and Microsoft Technologies.
+He is an MVP (Microsoft Most Valued Professional) and software engineer with over 15 years of experience in .NET and Microsoft Technologies.

 Mert Yeter does not require an introduction as most of you will know him and find that he is very active on Twitter, always tweeting and retweeting with the aim of sharing knowledge.
 He is a massive believer in sharing knowledge and believes that when one is looking for a fix to an issue you will come across someone who has shared his/her knowledge, so why not share your knowledge in return.
 Mert was very keen to share his experiences and as you’ll find out from his interview below, he has vast experience, especially around development.
 Mert is an easy to approach person, so please do follow him and reach out if you have any questions.